-When economic times got tough and the country hit the Great Recession, Governor Huntsman maintained his commitment to fiscal responsibility.
-Rather than raising taxes or using accounting gimmicks, he cut waste and made the government more efficient.
+When economic times got tough and the country hit the Great Recession, Governor Huntsman maintained his commitment to fiscal responsibility by eliminating government waste and not raising taxes.
+Utah led the nation in job growth under his leadership.
 As a result, Utah protected its AAA bond rating and earned national accolades for debt management.
 Under Governor Huntsman’s leadership, Utah ranked number one in the nation in job creation and was recognized as the best-managed state by the Pew Center.

 Economic Plan and Tax Reform